Omni Coliseum

 Omni Coliseum (often called The Omni) was an indoor arena in Atlanta, Georgia, United States.
 Completed in 1972, the arena seated 16,378 for basketball and 15,278 for hockey.
 It was part of the Omni Complex, now known as the CNN Center.

 It was the home arena for the Atlanta Hawks of the National Basketball Association (NBA) from 1972 until the arena's closure in 1997, and the Atlanta Flames of the National Hockey League (NHL) from their inception in 1972 until 1980, when the franchise was sold and relocated to Calgary, Alberta.
-It hosted the 1977 Final Four, the 1988 Democratic National Convention, and the 1996 Summer Olympics indoor volleyball competition.
+The Omni hosted the 1977 NCAA Final Four, the 1978 NBA All-Star Game, the 1988 Democratic National Convention, and the 1996 Summer Olympics indoor volleyball competition.

 The Omni was closed and demolished in 1997.
 Its successor, Philips Arena (now State Farm Arena), was constructed on the Omni's site and opened in 1999.

 Construction

-In 1968, real estate developer Tom Cousins, and former Governor of Georgia, Carl Sanders bought the NBA's St. Louis Hawks, and relocated them to Atlanta, where Cousins made plans to build a new sports arena over an unused railroad gulch in the downtown area.
-The $17 million indoor arena with a total capacity of 16,500 would be named "The Omni", where its name comes from the Latin prefix meaning "all" or "every".
+In 1968, real estate developer Tom Cousins, and former Governor of Georgia Carl Sanders bought the NBA's St. Louis Hawks and relocated them to Atlanta, where Cousins made plans to build a new sports arena over an unused railroad gulch in the downtown area.
+The $17 million indoor arena with a total seating capacity of 16,500 would be named "The Omni", where its name comes from the Latin prefix meaning "all" or "every".
+Upon arriving in Atlanta, the Hawks played their home games at the Alexander Memorial Coliseum at Georgia Tech University from 1968 to 1972.
 Construction on the Omni began in April 1971, and was completed in October 1972.